Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   jail - Set a plot to an jail plot.
         -   farm - Set a plot to a farm plot.
         -   bank - Set a plot to a bank plot.
+        -   outpost - Set a plot to an outpost plot, costs the same as /t claim outpost.
         -   name - allows a mayor or plot-owner to rename plots they own, overwriting the ~Unowned message.
 Personal-plots display both the plot's given name and the name of the plot-owner.
         -   perm
             -   {on/off} - Edits the perm line of the single plot in which the player is standing.
 [See here for details.](https://github.com/TownyAdvanced/Towny/wiki/How-Towny-Works#towny-plot-perms)